nlpodyssey/waveny/README.md

 ```

 The "rt" suffix in the command name indicates that we are using a custom
-WaveNet DSP processor.
-This implementation is most suitable for real-time
+WaveNet DSP processor: this implementation is most suitable for real-time
 processing, a topic discussed in the next section.

 #### Process audio in real-time

-The same kind of NAM models involved in our last example can also be used for
+Pre-trained `.nam` models can also be used for real-time processing.
-real-time processing.
 Plug in your musical instrument, and run:

 ```shell
 waveny live -model path/to/model.nam